mcgill-robotics-archive/auv-2014/catkin_ws/src/simulator/README.md

 	$catkin_make

-3. Run: $roslaunch Underwater-Simulator Underwater-Simulator.launch
+3. Run: $roslaunch simulator simulator.launch

 	If it does not run, try sourcing setup.bash again and re-run the simulator.

 RECOMMENDED READING: http://gazebosim.org/wiki/Tutorials/1.9/Creating_ROS_plugins_for_Gazebo

-Underwater-Simulator Directory Structure:
+simulator Directory Structure:

 	launch/
 		contains .launch files which launch an environment based on a world file